demisto/content/README.md

 Intelligence-Driven Digital Risk Protection
-This integration was integrated and tested with version xx of cyberint
 ## Configure cyberint on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.